 There are opportunities available across Norfolk – county-wide.
 We cover 5 localities, which also include hospital based locations.
 On your application form you can select your preferred locality or localities (more than one).
 APPLY

 We are committed to supporting continuous professional development and there are plenty of opportunities to develop your skills.
 Visit our CPD pages to find out more.

+We’re keen to meet with you as soon as possible once you submit your application.
 All correspondence will be via email, therefore please check your account regularly.
 You can also track the progress of your application form on the candidate homepage.
 You should be advised if you are being invited for interview within 2 weeks of the closing date.
 APPLY

 There will be a panel of a minimum of two people who will undertake the interview.
 There may also be a stakeholder panel, consisting of people with care and support needs.
 To apply CLICK HERE

 Norfolk is a beautiful county with so much to offer the whole family.
 There’s over 90 miles of stunning coastline, a wide range of activities to suit the most active, arts and culture in abundance and many things to do day and evening.
 Take a look at Our Norfolk pages to find out more.

 Norfolk also has one of the lowest crime rates in England and Norwich was voted in the Telegraph ‘Top 20 Friendliest Place to Live in the UK’.
 There are plenty of choices for schools and colleges, many of which are rated good and outstanding.
 We are also home to the University of East Anglia which is ranked 12th in the UK.

 We also offer flexible working arrangements to support with your work and life balance, so you’ll get to enjoy all the things Norfolk has to offer.